Daddara/T-302-HONN/README.md

     9. If not, navigate into the folder venv/Scripts from terminal, type activate and press enter
 * Install requirements (Should be prompted by IDE, if not install manually with `pip install -r requirements.txt`)
 * Download the Django extension by running the command `pip install django`
+# Populating the database
+* While in the workoutapp directory type in terminal:
+`py manage.py loaddata db.json`
+* If your database is no longer empty you must first run:
+`py manage.py flush`&
+`yes`
 # Running the server
 * While in the workoutapp directory type in terminal: `py manage.py runserver`
 * If no errors pop up and the localhost link is displayed you are good to go
 # Running the tests
-* While in the workoutapp directory type in terminal: `py manage.py pytest`
+* While in the workoutapp directory type in terminal: `py manage.py test`
 # Built with
 ### Dependencies
 `Python` `Pip` `Django`